Crestview, Austin, Texas

+Crestwood is located entirely within City Council District 7.

 Demographics

 According to data from the U.S. Census Bureau, the median age in Crestview is 35.7 years and the median family income is more than $54,000 a year.
 Forty-six percent of Crestview residents are married, about 30 percent are single, about 15 percent are divorced, and about 9 percent are widowed.
 More than 80 percent of the neighborhood's households are childless.

 Real estate trends

 As of June 21, 2013 the Crestview neighborhood has seen a 19% increase in year over year sales volume.
 Inventory rates remain very low with a total of 3 months' worth of homes currently listed for sale and an average Days on Market of less than 20 days.
 Foreclosures and/or distressed sales are uncommon in this market given the high demand.
 Conventional financing makes up roughly 75% of all residential real estate transactions.
 Typical single-family homes range from $240,000 to $290,000 with a high of over $600,000.